rodsveiga/phdiag_sgd/README.md

 ## Structure

-In this repository we provide the code and some guided example to help the reader to reproduce the figures of the paper [1].
+In this repository we provide the code and some guided example to help the reader to reproduce the figures.
 The repository is structured as follows.

 | File                          | Description                                                                                                                                                    |
 |-------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|